thysultan/Ally/README.md

 ## Module

 Modules are like files!
 They can contain let bindings, nested modules, etc. Whatever you can place in a program, you may place inside a module definition's {} body and vice-versa.
 Modules can import and export using the `import` and `export` operators.
-Modules share a common pattern of `operator binding source`.
+Modules share a common pattern of `module Identifier {}`.

 ```
 module School {